northern-tester/gauge-java-api/tasks/exploration/Testing_Summary.md

 2017-10-13T17:52:13.533140024Z  An Array ({"GEM_PATH"=>["/usr/local/bundle"]}) was passed in from bin/rails:3:in `load' 2017-10-13T17:52:15.052172009Z  [2017-10-13 17:52:15] INFO  WEBrick 1.3.1
 ```
-* Access to a product owner as information emerged during testing, had to infer from single oracle
+* Access to a product owner as information emerged during testing, had to infer from documentation and system itself as oracles

 _Application Wide Issues_
 =========================